Salford Diabetes Prevention Programme

 Evaluation of the NHS DPP Demonstrator Model in Salford

-What are we trying to do?
+What did we do?

-Why is it important?
+Why was it important?

-How will we do it?
+How did we do it?

-Who are we working with?
+Who did we work with?